The Highwaymen (landscape artists)

-The Highwaymen, also referred to as the Florida Highwaymen, are a group of 26 African American landscape artists in Florida.
-Two of the original artists, Harold Newton, and Alfred Hair, received training from Alfred “Beanie” Backus.
-It is believed they may have created a body of work of over 200,000 paintings.
-They challenged many racial and cultural barriers.
-Mostly from the Fort Pierce area, they painted landscapes and made a living selling them door-to-door to businesses and individuals throughout Florida from the mid-1950s through the 1980s.
-They also sold their work from the trunks of their cars along the eastern coastal roads (A1A and US 1).
+The Highwaymen, also referred to as the Florida Highwaymen, are a group of 26 African American landscape artists from the area of Fort Pierce, Florida.
+They made a living selling their paintings door-to-door to businesses and individuals throughout Florida from the mid-1950s through the 1980s.
+Due to the racial segregation that was in place in Florida in the 1950s, they faced many racial and cultural barriers.
+No professional galleries would accept the work of Black artists so they also sold their art work from the trunks of their cars along the eastern coastal roads earning the moniker of Highwaymen.
+The roads Florida State Road A1A and U.S. Route 1 in Florida were roads where they sold their work.